SansGuidon/bookmarks/README.md

 * [Shoshanna Solomon](https://www.timesofisrael.com/as-startups-grow-founders-need-to-learn-to-let-go/) - (2018) As startups grow, founders need to learn to let go
 > As your company grows you have to get used to the fact that you cannot be involved in all the aspects of the company.
 To delegate is hard
 > Delegating, he said, is another tough thing to do.
 “The key is to hire people who are more intelligent than you, to find people who are super, super smart, ”
+* [Joshua Kerievsky](https://www.linkedin.com/pulse/day-we-stopped-sprinting-joshua-kerievsky/) - (2017) The Day We Stopped Sprinting
+> Our new approach felt more natural and we became more responsive to our customer's needs.
+We spent less time trying to predict how much work we could get done in a rigid time box, and instead allowed ourselves to work on items that ranged from a few hours to a few days.

 # Creativity
 * [TED](https://www.ted.com/) - [Videos] Ideas worth spreading, usually in the form of short, powerful talks (18 minutes or less)